zarincheg/telegram-bot-dialogs/README.md

 ## Usage

+1. Create a Dialog class
+2. [Create a Telegram command](https://telegram-bot-sdk.readme.io/docs/commands-system) and start a Dialog from `Command::handle()`.
+3. Setup your controller class to proceed active Dialog on income webhook request.

+### 1. Create a Dialog class

 Each dialog should be implemented as class that extends basic Dialog as you can see in example bellow:

 ```php